muhummadPatel/OWL_Classifier/README.md

 ###Download
 Should you wish to use OWL Classifier, simply download the [latest release](https://github.com/muhummadPatel/OWL_Classifier/releases/latest) (as a .jar file) and run it.
 Should you wish to build OWL Classifier, see the sections below.

-### Contact Us
+### Contact Information
-Please feel free to direct any and all comments, queries, and/or suggestions regarding this project to muhummad.patel@gmail.com.
+Please feel free to direct any and all comments, queries, and/or suggestions regarding this project to muhummad.patel@gmail.com or create an issue on github.
+Pull requests are welcome.

 ###Building This Project
 OWL Classifier is a Java project built and managed using Maven.
 The build process has been encapsulated in a makefile for easy building and running (see next section for further details on using the makefile).
 The following is a quick guide to getting the OWL Classifier project up and running on your machine: